miyagawa/cpanminus/README.md

 outdatd, META.yml that is not really YAML, circular dependencies etc.) while CPAN and CPANPLUS can handle them.

-# Quick Install?
+## Quick Install?

 `env PERL_MM_USE_DEFAULT=1 cpanm --notest Module`

 Oh, don't do that.
 It's too useful.

-# So you're ignoring the CPAN toolchain ecosystem with this?
+## So you're ignoring the CPAN toolchain ecosystem with this?

 No, that's not my intention.
-As a developer with 190 modules on CPAN, I appreciate and respect the CPAN toolchain developers for their great effort.
+This tiny script respects and play nice with all the toolchain ecosystem that has been developed for years:
+Module::Build, Module::Install, ExtUtils::MakeMaker and local::lib.
+It
+just provides an alternative to (but __NOT__ a replacement for) [CPAN](http://search.cpan.org/search?mode=module&query=CPAN) or [CPANPLUS](http://search.cpan.org/search?mode=module&query=CPANPLUS), so that it doesn't require any configuration, any dependencies and has no bootstrap problems.

-However I've learned that in some rare cases, especially for less experienced users (or really experienced users who knows how to shoot in their feet), setting up a CPAN toolchain "in the right way" feels like just another yak to shave, and this tool is a super tiny shaver to eliminate the big yak really quickly and does nothing else.
+I've learned that often for less experienced users, or even really experienced users who knows how to shoot in their feet, setting up a CPAN toolchain _in the right way_ feels like just another yak to shave when all they want to do is just to quickstart writing perl code by installing CPAN modules. cpanminus is a super tiny shaver to eliminate the big yak really quickly in that case, and does nothing else.

-# Should I really use this?
+## Should I really use this?

 No. Use CPAN or CPANPLUS.